On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Comparison theorems and a-priori-estimates

 \section{Comparison theorems and a-priori-estimates}

-The next proposition sets the stage for the main comparison Theorem~\ref{comparetheo} and the a-priori-$L^\infty$-estimate of Proposition~\ref{estimatetheo} for this section.
-We follow the line of proof of the seminal Thm.~2.5 from \cite{Royer06}, with slight generalizations that are needed in the sequel.
-Just some details for the change of measure argument are elaborated slightly differently, measurable dependencies of the random field $\gamma$ are specified in more detail, and less is assumed on the generators.
+The stage for the main comparison Theorem~\ref{comparetheo} and the a-priori-$L^\infty$-estimate of Proposition~\ref{estimatetheo} in this section is set by the next proposition.
+Its line of proof follows the seminal Theorem~2.5 by\cite{Royer06}, with slight generalizations that are needed in the sequel.
+Just some details for the change of measure argument are elaborated a bit differently, measurable dependencies of the random field $\gamma$ are specified in more detail, and less is assumed on the generators.
 Instead of imposing specific conditions on the generators which imply existence of solutions, we only insist that we have solutions and impose a generalized $({\rm \bf A}_{\bm \gamma})$-condition as explained in Example~\ref{exagamma}.1.

 \begin{proposition} Let $(Y^i,Z^i,U^i)\in \mathcal{S}^{\infty}\times \mathcal{L}^2(B)\times \mathcal{L}^2(\widetilde{\mu})$ be solutions to the BSDE $(\ref{BSDE})$ for data $(\xi_i, f_i)$, $i=1,2$.
 Assume that $f_2$ is Lipschitz continuous w.r.t.\ $y$ and $z$.
 Let $\gamma :\Omega \times [0,T]\times \RR^{d+3} \times E\rightarrow [-1,\infty )$ with $(\omega ,t,y,z,u,u',e)\mapsto \gamma_t^{y,z,u,u'}(e)$ be a $\mathcal{P}\otimes \BB (\RR^{d+3})\otimes \BB (E)$-measurable function such that for $\overline{\gamma} :=\gamma^{Y_{-}^2,Z^2,U^1,U^2}$ it holds